zeromq/zyre/README.md

         zyre_peer_groups (zyre_t *self);

     //  Return the endpoint of a connected peer.
+    //  Returns empty string if peer does not exist.
     //  Caller owns return value and must destroy it when done.
     ZYRE_EXPORT char *
         zyre_peer_address (zyre_t *self, const char *peer);